poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-09-18-Personal-CTF-Notes.markdown

 - [You can change the encoding of the file with a comment.
 Changing to utf-7 is especially useful.](https://peps.python.org/pep-0263/)
 - [Symbolic Python.](https://esolangs.org/wiki/Symbolic_Python)

+# LaTeX
+For simple RCE's I like [the hacktricks article](https://book.hacktricks.xyz/pentesting-web/formula-csv-doc-latex-ghostscript-injection).
+If it's not enough there's this very cool paper: [Are Text-Only Data Formats Safe?
+Or, Use This LATEX Class File to Pwn Your Computer](https://hovav.net/ucsd/dist/texhack.pdf).
+Also [reading binary files might be useful](https://tex.stackexchange.com/a/70636).